4.5/5 - Great album, moodier/more fun than I expected and way ahead of its time.

 Yeah, sounds about right.

-Want to hear a story?
-There's an infamous legend about a performance of controversial composter Steve Reich's minimalist work 'Four Organs'.
+Here's a story: There's an infamous legend about a performance of controversial composter Steve Reich's minimalist work 'Four Organs'.
 The 16-minute track, an extension of Reich's boundary-pushing experiments with (then-novel) synthetic music and atonal harmonies, features a quartet of electronic organs accompanied by a single, unyielding maraca.
 It's a wall of droning noise, slowly building layer-upon-layer of extended notes in an often bewildering and highly unusual arrangement.
 It was the tail-end of the Swingin' Sixties, and Reich was pushing the boundaries of classical chamber-hall music the same way that bands like The Grateful Dead, The Velvet Underground and Captain Beefheart were doing in the rock/band scene during the same era.
 Jazz, of course, had been doing so for even longer.

 So the tale goes, there was one particular 1973 performance of 'Four Organs' at the prestigious New York Carnegie Hall where it went weird.
 This wasn't the first time the piece had been met with mixed reception, but this show is said to have been particularly contentious.
 There was "yells for the music to stop, mixed with applause to hasten the end of the piece... one woman walked down the aisle and repeatedly banged her head on the front of the stage, wailing 'Stop, stop, I confess.'"
 Such is often the fate of the avant-garde.